 Journal of Information Systems Applied Research

-The Journal of Information Systems Applied Research (JISAR) is a double-blind peer-reviewed academic journal sponsored by the Education Special Interest Group (EDSIG) of the Association of Information Technology Professionals (AITP) and Information Systems and Computing Academic Professionals (ISCAP).
+The Journal of Information Systems Applied Research (JISAR) is a double-blind peer-reviewed academic journal sponsored by the Education Special Interest Group (EDSIG) and Information Systems and Computing Academic Professionals (ISCAP).
 Publishing frequency is two to four times per year.
 The first date of publication was December 1, 2008.